funtruth/Copswitch/README.md

 6. Follow Guide
 https://facebook.github.io/react-native/docs/getting-started.html

-7. Restart Powershell -> npm install

-8. Fonts will need to be linked again:
+7. Fonts will need to be linked again:
     run: react-native link
     delete: changes made in settings.gradle and MainActivity if there are duplicates refer to: https://medium.com/@danielskripnik/how-to-add-and-remove-custom-fonts-in-react-native-b2830084b0e4

-9. react-native run-android
+8. react-native run-android

-10. (ERROR) If 'adb' is unrecognized, add it in the PATH variable through Control Panel Control Panel -> System and Security -> System -> Change Settings -> Advanced -> ENV Variables Add to System Variables -> Path -> New C:\Users\YOUR_USER_NAME\AppData\Local\Android\Sdk\platform-tools
+9. (ERROR) If 'adb' is unrecognized, add it in the PATH variable through Control Panel Control Panel -> System and Security -> System -> Change Settings -> Advanced -> ENV Variables Add to System Variables -> Path -> New C:\Users\YOUR_USER_NAME\AppData\Local\Android\Sdk\platform-tools